cmrschwarz/metamatch/README.md

 <sub>
-Note:  By default, metamatch will not replace identifiers in your `template!`d sections that happen to also be defined in your metaprogram.
+Note:  By default, metamatch will not replace identifiers in your `quote!`d sections that happen to also be defined in your metaprogram.
 Because there's no shadowing in the templates (they're just tokens), this could lead to really subtle bugs e.g. if you used an <code>i</code>
 variable in both contexts.
-Screaming case identifiers indicate to metamatch that you want these names to be replaced inside of nested <code>template!</code> blocks.
+Screaming case identifiers indicate to metamatch that you want these names to be replaced inside of nested <code>quote!</code> blocks.
 </sub>

 ## [`template!`](https://docs.rs/metamatch/latest/metamatch/macro.quote.html)